manucarl/bctm_showcase/README.md

 Based on a dataset on acute myeloid leukemia survival ([[1]](#1)).

 * analyzing impact of prognostic factors *age*, *sex*, *white blood cell count*  and *Townsend score*(indicating less affluent residential areas for higher values),
-* investigate spatial patterns for 24 administrative regions in North West England; . * reference is the minimum extreme value distribution resulting in a proportional hazards model
+* investigating spatial patterns for 24 administrative regions in North West England; . * reference is the minimum extreme value distribution resulting in a proportional hazards model

 ---